 The pandemic has been a difficult time for many of us.
-The long hibernation of the past two years has left many of us feeling lethargic and depleted.
+The long hibernation of the past years has left many of us feeling lethargic and depleted.
 But nature shows us that many life forms hibernate in winter only to emerge renewed and refreshed in spring.
 Let’s come together and with thoughtful, deliberate actions recreate spring in our lives right now.

 Nature and writing can instill in us a sense of peace and joy.
 At the Himalayan Writing Retreat, we have experienced this first hand.
 Our co-founder, Dr. Vandita Dubey (Clinical psychologist and published author) works on emotional wellbeing.
 This led her to dig further into psychology research to understand how and why that happens.

 Studies show that sustainable happiness or inner joy helps people have richer lives.
 They stay physically healthy, have better relationships, do better professionally, be more helpful to others and be more resilient in the face of life’s challenges or difficulties.
 We’ve built this program to enhance and build that inner joy.

 We’ll mail you a short exercise before the program that you need to complete and bring.
 We’ll also send another email with instructions and things you may need to carry with you for the workshop.

 “We are now in the mountains and they are in us,

 kindling enthusiasm, making every nerve quiver, filling every pore and cell of us.”– John Muir